Canyon de Chelly National Monument

 Autos should use paved roads only.
 To drive on the canyon bottom, a 4-wheel drive vehicle, a Park Service permit and an authorized Navajo guide are required.
-The fee is $15.00 an hour for 1 vehicle, $5 an hour for each additional vehicle with a 5-vehicle limit per guide.
+There is a fee for the service.

 Trails and Hiking

 Hiking within the canyon requires a Park Service permit and an authorized Navajo guide, except along the 2.5-mile White House Ruins Trail.
-One guide may take up to 15 people for $15.00 per hour.
+One guide may take up to 15 people for a per hour fee.

 Jay Sharp explores the canyon.

 Share this page on Facebook:

 DesertUSA Newsletter -- We send articles on hiking, camping and places to explore, as well as animals, wildflower reports, plant information and much more.
 Sign up below or read more about the DesertUSA newsletter here.
 (It's Free.)